 - Please keep attachments to 5MB or less.

-- Shortlisted applications will be announced in August.
+- Shortlisted applications for video production and SEAI Energy Awards will be announced in July.